 Short winter days, cloudy weather and simple sunrises and sunsets limit the availability of solar energy.

-To make solar energy available at other times, you need a way to store energy – which are currently available but at a significant price.
+To make solar energy available at other times, you need a way to store energy.
+Storage solutions are currently available but at a significant price.

 Long-term Availability